Matt Daylight: Australia

-Daylight started his career with the Cronulla-Sutherland Sharks in 1995, playing two games for the Sharks.
-In 1997 he joined the Western Reds who would play in the Australian Super League competition.
+Daylight began his rugby league career with the Cronulla-Sutherland Sharks in 1995, playing two games for the club in his debut season.
+In 1997, Daylight made the move to the Western Reds, who were competing in the Australian Super League at the time.
 His most successful stint in Australia was in the inaugural season of the National Rugby League when he played for the Adelaide Rams.
-Daylight played 20 games for the Rams, scoring 7 tries.
+Daylight played 20 games for the Rams, scoring seven tries.

 Daylight's last season was again with Cronulla in 2001, where he played just three games and scored one try.

 England

 After the Rams were dissolved prior to the 1999 NRL season, Daylight linked with the Gateshead Thunder in 1999, scoring 25 tries in 30 appearances for the club.
-He then left the Thunder to join Hull F.C. in 2000, scoring 12 tries in 22 games.
+He then left the Thunder to join Hull FC in 2000, scoring 12 tries in 22 games.

 Representative career

 Daylight was also selected as a Scotland international and played at the 2000 Rugby League World Cup.